JamesGreenaway/craftcms/README.md

 # A local development environment for CraftCMS with support for HTTPS.
 In an effort to refine the workflow for installing multiple instances of websites running CraftCMS, this project harnesses the power of Docker to isolate the necessary resources to run Craft, and all its prerequisites, in an efficient manner.
-This project intends to be as flexible as possible by ensuring that, for every step in the installation process, there is the possibility for the user to customise it to suit their preferences.
+This project intends to be as flexible as possible by ensuring that, for every step in the installation process, the user can customise it to suit their preferences.

-This project uses Traefik, an open-source reverse proxy / load balancer, to route each website to its respective container through a tls connection.
-In combination with Mkcert, a simple, zero-config tool used to make locally trusted development certificates with any names you'd like, you are able to give each website a secure, https-enabled url that can all run at the same time, on the same port.
-To begin, there are a few necessary steps that you will need to follow in order to get up and running.
+This project uses Traefik, an open-source reverse proxy/load balancer, to route each website to its respective container using TLS.
+In combination with Mkcert, a simple, zero-config tool used to make locally trusted development certificates with any names you'd like, you can give each website a secure, https-enabled URL that can all run at the same time, on the same port.
+To begin, there are a few necessary steps that you will need to follow to get up and running.

 ## Prerequisites
-Please install these tools on you computer before continuing:
+Please install these tools on your computer before continuing:
 1. [Docker](https://docs.docker.com/install/)
 1. [Docker Compose](https://docs.docker.com/compose/install/)
 1. [Homebrew](https://brew.sh/)
 1. [Dnsmasq](https://wiki.debian.org/HowTo/dnsmasq)
 1. [Mkcert](https://github.com/FiloSottile/mkcert)

 Docker is used to run each Craft project in a container.
 This means that no matter what device you are running it on each project will be running in the same isolated environment.
 Containers can be spun up and down quickly and have rock-solid stability.
-The images that are used in this project are all based on official images supported by Docker, and are all regularly maintained by their respective providers.
+The images that are used in this project are all based on official images supported by Docker and are all regularly maintained by their respective providers.

-Docker Compose is an official tool created by Docker to house all the commands that you need to to provide to each container.
+Docker Compose is an official tool created by Docker to house all the commands that you need to provide to each container.
 We will be using Docker Compose to outline all the instructions that need to be sent to Docker to install and run our Craft projects.

-Homebrew is an optional MacOS-specific package manager used to install Dnsmasq and Mkcert.
-Both tools can be installed without Homebrew, however for ease-of-use it is recommended that you install it. *Note*: This will not be required for Linux based devices.
+Homebrew is an optional macOS-specific package manager used to install Dnsmasq and Mkcert.
+Both tools can be installed without Homebrew, however, for ease-of-use, it is recommended that you install it. *Note*: This will not be required for Linux based devices.

-Dnsmasq will help us to map our own custom domain names to each website and will require the user to follow a one-time set-up process to get it running on their machine.
+Dnsmasq will help us to map custom domain names to each Craft instance.
+It will require the user to follow a one-time set-up process to get it running on their machine.

-Finally, as previously explained, Mkcert is the tool that we will use to fabricate our self-signed ssl certificates.
+Finally, as previously explained, Mkcert is the tool that we will use to fabricate our self-signed SSL certificates.
 Support is given for wildcard domain names and, once installed, requires no configuration.

 ## Installation Instructions